Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 ## Convention

+### Repository Convention

+C# version:
+.Net version:

 ### Coding Convention

 ### General

 - Cycles
-  - use ++i not i++
+  - do use ++i not i++
+- String
+  - use StringBuilder for string manipulation
+  - use all kind of string formatiing (String.Format(), @, $, {}, 0#.##, etc)
 - Variable
   - do not use *magic numbers*(*magic strings*), better use constants
 - Fields
   - do not use public fields
+  - distinguish constant and readonly
+  - do not initialize fields in declaration, do use constructors
 - Properties
-  - use read-only properties
+  - do use read-only properties
-  - do no use write-one properties, better use method
+  - do not use write-one properties, better use method
+  - do use annonymous properties only in standalone, not important classes
   - if properties return field, it should has the same name
 - Methods
   - one method = one action